Best Gerbil Food: What I Feed My Gerbils and Why

 When it comes to food for gerbils, there are far fewer options available than foods for cats or dogs.
-But it can still be a daunting task to figure out what we should feed our gerbils.
+But it can still be a daunting task to figure out what to feed our gerbils.
+To make things more complicated, some of the best-selling commercial gerbil foods aren’t actually right for our beloved gerbs.

 If you have experience with any of these gerbil foods, please let us know what you think of it in the comments!
 Your input helps us to maintain the most up-to-date information about what’s best for our pets.

-Before looking at specific gerbil foods, it’s essential to understand what you’re looking for in an excellent gerbil food.
-You can find our complete dietary guidelines for gerbils here to learn more about what we look for in gerbil nutrition.
+Before looking at specific gerbil foods, itโ€™s essential to understand what youโ€™re looking for in an excellent gerbil food.
+You can find our complete dietary guidelines for gerbils here to learn more about what I look for in gerbil nutrition.

 Note: This article is specifically referring to Mongolian gerbils.
 Fat-tailed gerbils can essentially eat a similar diet, but their specific needs may differ.